Get the Deliverability Know-How You Need to Succeed in Email Marketing

 Now you can get up to speed on deliverability issues in a class geared to your specific needs and knowledge level.

 It’s the Email Deliverability Certification Class by Inbox Pros, a Trendline Company.
-If you live in or near Washington, D.C., San Francisco, Chicago or Houston, a session is coming to you, beginning with a March 21 workshop in Washington DC.
+If you live in or near Washington, D.C., San Francisco, Chicago or Houston, a session is coming to you, up next is a July 16 workshop in San Francisco.

 The small-group class (participation caps at 20) is taught by top deliverability experts who understand both the technical aspects of deliverability and the email marketer’s role in it.
 They speak your language while they help you become conversant in the more complex concepts of deliverability.